In this Article

 Common Ways Experienced Lawyers Gather and Preserve Evidence

 Evidence Preservation Letter

 An Evidence Preservation Letter is typically sent by an attorney early in the case usually as soon as defendants are identified.
 The purpose is to notify a person or company that the circumstances of a particular accident are under investigation.
 The letter places an affirmative duty on the recipient to identify, gather and preserve requested items.
 This letter can prevent unethical companies from purposefully destroying evidence.
 If a company fails to preserve evidence, it could later be subject to court sanctions.

 Freedom of Information Requests (FOIA)

 Nearly all public agencies are subject to freedom of information requests.
 In the context of a motorcycle accident, a FOIA request could be made for police reports, Department of Transportation records, body camera footage or dashboard footage from responding police officers, reports from a coroner’s office, and other agencies depending on the facts of the collision.
-Directions on how to make a proper FOIA request are usually found on the web site for the particular agency.
+Learn how to make a proper FOIA request in Chicago in our step by step guide.

 To fully understand why a collision occurred it is useful to document and inspect the vehicles involved and the location.
 Traffic signals and road signs may have contributed to the collision.
 Intersection cameras may be present.
 Often the damage to the vehicles can provide valuable insight into how the collision occurred.
 Documenting all this evidence with photos is something that should be done as soon as possible.